1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 * umount /mnt

-(/mnt or location you chose to access your data). - Upload the data volume:
+(/mnt or the location you chose to access your data). - Remount the data volume:

 * mount /dev/(vdb) /mnt

-To know the name of the data volume attached to your server, use the command lsblk
+To find out the name of the data volume attached to your server, use the command lsblk

 (see above).